 From Xojo Documentation

-An array is an indexed collection of data for a specific data type.
-Arrays themselves are not a data type, but any data type can be defined as an array using the Dim statement or as a property.
+Arrays are an indexed collection of data for a specific data type.
+Arrays themselves are not a data type, but any data type can be defined as an array using the Var statement or as a property.

 |arrayName||Variable name||The name of the array.|

 If you do not specify a size, then array starts as empty.
-You can add elements using the Append method.
+You can add elements using the Add method.

 You pass as many size parameters as dimensions in the array.
 The size parameters must be integer literals or integer constants.